 The most often affected tissues are the nerves along with their associated connective tissues.
 The procedures could therefore be referred to as neurological tests.

-This pathophysiology is often seen in chronic conditions as it is in the nerves that are involved and almost any part of the body can be affected.
+This pathophysiology is often seen in chronic conditions.
+As it is the nerves that are involved, it follows that anywhere nerves exist, this condition may arise.
 Even tissues that are not normally innervated may become so after an injury.
 The inflammatory stage of healing involves angiogenesis and neurogenesis.
 Common sites of involvement include tendons, ligaments, joint capsules, discs (endplates), intervertebral foramen, fascia and muscle, bone, large nerves and blood vessels.
 See the example below.

 The same pathophysiology may also result in inflammatory conditions.
 Through homeostasis, the body will try to get blood into the hypoxic area through several mechanisms and also shift the metabolism of the affected cells to be more anaerobic.
 The resulting adaptive changes may be exaggerated and end in inflammation.

 The mechanism of action of this technique is simple.
 Every test is designed to increase the tissue pressure in the target area to an even greater degree.
 If the pressure is held long enough, fluid will leave the area.
 The result is a normalized resting tissue pressure and the return of blood flow.
 This idea is so simple you really can’t call it a technique system any more than you can call orthopedic testing a technique system.
 Therapists are actually doing this in their practices right now without realizing.
 That being said, the same principle applies to the bones.